 Working with AI is very different from how you work with conventional IT.
 For one thing, AI must med trained based upon your data.
 The results from AI is knowledge, not data as you get from a regular AI system.
 You can read more on this concept in this article.

-The consequence of AI being different from IT is that you need to treat AI different.
+The consequence of AI being different from IT is that you need to treat AI differently.
 If you work with AI in Business Intelligence, then AI will function as an assistant that makes you make better decisions.
-You can also use AI to replaces customer interaction by using chatbots.
+You can also use AI to replace customer interaction by using chatbots.
 This changes the dynamics of your company too.